-For our new headquarters campus, the vision and goals were set at the very beginning.
+For all three campuses, the vision and goals were set at the very beginning.
 These included visions of being net positive for renewable energy and net positive for water.
 Net positive means we would generate more electricity than we use and collect more rainwater than the total amount of water we use.
 In fact, as part of the Request for Proposal process, candidate architectural firms had to describe how their company and their design would address and respond to these visions of net positive.
-They had to show how closely they could design a campus that moved beyond just minimizing environmental impacts to one that actually would have a positive impact on the Plano community.
+They had to show how closely they could design a campus that moved beyond just minimizing environmental impacts to one that actually would have a positive impact on the local community.

 Integrated sustainability was incorporated into the very early stages of conceptual design using a deductive approach.
 This meant that we aimed to leave “no stone unturned” in looking at incorporating sustainable design and systems opportunities.
 All options were discussed and evaluated from the beginning.

 While every option was discussed, not everything made sense for the project.
 For instance, using a geothermal system to assist the Plano buildings’ cooling system seemed like a good idea to reduce electricity consumption.
 A good idea, that is, until analysis showed, due to the heavy cooling load imposed by the hot northern Texas summer, the ground temperature would be raised by two degrees!